How to use the interactive map

 Rural fibre routes

-The blue lines represent our planned rural fibre routes.
+The yellow lines represent our planned rural fibre routes.
 To find out more about the plan, track the route back to the exchange (use the toggle on to the right of the map as described above), and hover over for more information about the exchange.

 These plans available for our customers to view online to give indicative routes and forecasted timelines.
 As detailed planning takes place, which incorporates physical route surveys, our plans can change, for example routes may be extended or shortened and timelines can change due to planning or other involvement required from third parties.